From a series of short form fictions taking inspiration from collage

 “They’re all Hippies, there’ll be drugs and everyone will be getting drunk.
 You could get into all sorts of trouble, probably set-off a wildfire.”

 “Sean…” Applying eye-liner, Cindy examined her reflection closely.
 “You may have met some of them in passing, but you don’t actually know my friends from college.
 They don’t do anything more than smoke a little weed.
-And, you can’t really enjoy a good night’s dancing if you’re completely off-your-face drunk.”
+And, it’s not true about everyone getting drunk – you can’t really enjoy a good night’s dancing if you’re completely off-your-face.”

 He fell silent.
 He had no response.
 He knew he was being unreasonable and Cindy had intuitively sensed his conflicted internal struggle.

-“Look,” she said, adopting a conciliatory tone, “why don’t you come along?
+“Look,” she said, taking a pair of nail scissors from the cabinet and turning around, “why don’t you come along?
 It’s a beautiful evening for it – have you seen how wonderful-looking the sunset is?
 You can start to get to know my friends better.
 Mary, John and Peter will be there – I’m sure you’ve met those three before briefly, and Peter is a great talker.
 He’ll talk to anyone!”
 Cindy cocked her head to one side and beamed an affectionate smile to Sean.

 “I don’t want to ‘come along’.
 I don’t want to ‘get to know’ your friends and Cindy, I don’t want you to go tonight.”
 These were Sean Murphy’s final words on the matter.